Welcome to the French Quarter

 Mahalia Jackson Theater for the Performing Arts opened in January of 1973 and is a cultural center located in Louis Armstrong Park.

-Saenger Theatre a theatrical treasure which will reopen in 2013.
+Saenger Theatre is New Orleans’ premier performing arts facility featuring Broadway shows, concerts, comedians and events.
 The Saenger Theatre is on the National Register of Historic Places.